Super Mario RPG and the Mystery of the Fifth Card Suit

 There is, at the very least, a deck that featured a yellow star suit in addition to the traditional red and black suits.
 Produced by Five Star Games around 1991, it seems to be rather rare today.
 I have no idea why this deck was created or why it apparently ceased to exist.
 And I have no idea whether it ever made it to Japan or if it had much of a presence in card games there.

-In fact, all the examples I could find for any card deck using stars as a fifth suit were relatively recent, especially considering how long people have been using some version of this deck.
+In fact, all the examples I could find for any card deck using stars as a fifth suit were relatively recent.
 There’s Five Crowns, a game released in 1996, that uses a special deck that features yellow stars alongside red hearts, black spades, green clubs and blue diamonds.
 And then there’s also the Stardeck, which adds a red and black star suit but which was introduced in 2023.
 I was surprised that these star suits would be as new as they are, given the universality of the five-pointed star as a symbol over at least the last century.
 It’s almost as if playing cards has a weird aversion to stars, often picking less universal, less easy-read shapes to represent additional suits instead.

 So what the hell?
 Why would this be?